andrelandgraf/openimg/docs/api/node.md

 # openimg/node

-openimg/node (Open Image Node) provides a HTTP request handler function to optimize images using sharp, using Node-compatible APIs for Bun, Deno, and Node.js.
+openimg/node (Open Image Node) provides a HTTP request handler function to optimize images with [sharp](https://sharp.pixelplumbing.com), using Node-compatible APIs for Bun, Deno, and Node.js.
 It also provides utilities for generating low quality image placeholders and retrieving image metadata.

 ## Features